AlexWan/OsEngine/README.md

 Until August 2023, the project was distributed under the Apache 2 licence.
 Since September 2023 it is distributed under a commercial licence.
 All rights belong to Wang Technologies Ltd. In order to use any part of the project in your commercial projects, you need to obtain an extended licence on the site of the right holder.

+By downloading Os Engine, you agree that if a critical error occurs, information about it will be sent to the developer.
+Instructions on how to disable this functionality: https://os-engine-eng.com/posts/crash-reception-server.html

 ![oslogo250](https://user-images.githubusercontent.com/26077466/264690708-54b9eca1-09ef-4e6c-b9cf-442e4c1b7dc3.png)